 Late-Career Chief Human Resources Officer (CHRO) Salary

-An average Late-Career Chief Human Resources Officer can expect to take home roughly $181K per year.
-In the world of Late-Career Chief Human Resources Officers, overall income ranges from $108K near the bottom to $336K at the top; this can include more than $99K from bonuses and more than $51K from profit sharing in exceptional cases.
+The average Late-Career Chief Human Resources Officer can expect to rake in roughly $182K per year.
+Total incomes of Late-Career Chief Human Resources Officers incorporate potential for, in a few cases, more than $99K from bonuses and close to $51K from profit sharing; these performance components cause packages to range between $109K and $335K.
 Almost all report receiving medical coverage from their employers and a large number collect dental insurance.
-Women make up the majority of Late-Career Chief Human Resources Officers (67 percent) who completed the questionnaire.
+The majority of Late-Career Chief Human Resources Officers (66 percent) who took the survey are female.
 It's exciting to note that the majority of individuals in this field enjoy their work considerably.
-The data in this summary comes from the PayScale salary survey.
+The data for this snapshot was collected from individuals who took PayScale's salary survey.

 Chief Human Resources Officer (CHRO) Job Listings

 For Late-Career Chief Human Resources Officers, New York provides a pay rate that is 32 percent greater than the national average.
 Late-Career Chief Human Resources Officers will also find cushy salaries in Philadelphia (+30 percent), Chicago (+12 percent), Atlanta (+7 percent), and Boston (+3 percent).
 Late-Career Chief Human Resources Officers in Houston take home the lowest salaries, earning a whopping 37 percent less than the national average.

 Key Stats for Chief Human Resources Officer (CHRO)

 Rated 5 out of 5

 based on 37 votes.